-Billed as a “Breathing and Heart Rate Sensor (reference MR60BHA2)” this new device from Seeed has me excited…. the device arrived in a well-packed large box maybe 10cm*9cm*13cm.
+Billed as a “Breathing and Heart Rate Sensor (reference MR60BHA2)” this new device from Seeed Studios got me quite excited…. the device arrived on April 2, 2025 in a well-packed large box maybe 10cm*9cm*13cm.
 Inside, a small box (9cm*2.5cm*2.7cm) containing the sensor and a double-sided business card pointing the buyer to “building sensors with Seeed Xiao modules” on one side and an ad for their manufacturing service on the other.

-Time to open the box – why am I excited?
-Because I’ve just been griping about “presence” sensors which fail to notice when I leave my office and movement sensors that can’t handle me sitting dead still to watch YouTube tutorials – maybe this?
+Time to open the box – excited?
+Because I’ve recently been griping about “presence” sensors which fail to notice when I leave my office and movement sensors that can’t handle me sitting dead still to watch YouTube tutorials – maybe this?

 The unit (3D-printed early production case – but WELL MADE – doesn’t LOOK 3D-printed) came without instructions – and when I plugged it into USB power – a white light appeared briefly on the unit before going out.
 I saw nothing new appear in Home Assistant.
 Dumb… I know.
 Maybe I was expecting some Bluetooth magic.